bennysun1/ds334_final_project/README.md

 - **Classification Map Tab**: Users can view a map that classifies states based on their predicted winners.
 The map updates based on the selected election cycle and date, highlighting correct, incorrect, and tied predictions.

-- **Electoral College Plot Tab**: This tab displays a stacked bar plot representing the distribution of electoral college votes over time.
+- **Electoral College Plot Tab**: This tab displays a stacked bar plots representing the distributions of electoral college votes over time.
 Users can compare predicted results from both betting markets and polls with actual election results.